JAlcocerT/JAlcocerT/content/blog/tinker-racing.md

 **The ELM327 Chip:**

 The ELM327 is a **popular microcontroller** chip that acts as a bridge between a computer (or other device) and the car's OBD-II port (and thus, the CAN bus).

 It's a pre-programmed chip that handles the complex task of translating OBD-II requests into CAN bus messages and vice versa.

-Here's why it's so famous:

 * **Ease of Use:**  The ELM327 simplifies OBD-II access significantly.
 It provides a standardized command set that makes it relatively easy to read data from the car's systems.
 You don't need to deal with the low-level details of the CAN bus protocol directly.
 * **Cost-Effective:** ELM327-based devices are readily available and affordable.
 This has led to a proliferation of OBD-II scanners and software.